cisagov/vdp-in-fceb/README.md

 # :us: VDPs in the US Government's executive branch

 [Binding Operational Directive 20-01](https://cyber.dhs.gov/bod/20-01) requires most federal civilian executive branch (FCEB) [agencies](https://cyber.dhs.gov/agencies/) to have vulnerability disclosure policies (VDP).
-This repository gives the location of these agencies' VDPs.
+This repository gives the location of these agencies' VDPs; _it does not necessarily mean a given VDP is in alignment with BOD 20-01_.
 Review an agency's policy for information about current scope and submission location.

 Though the Department of Defense is not subject to BOD 20-01, DoD does have a VDP at https://hackerone.com/deptofdefense.